 First Step Legal is accredited with the National Association of Community Legal Centres (NACLC).

 Our principal lawyer, Tania Wolff, is an Accredited Criminal Law Specialist through the Law Institute of Victoria, a current President and Director of the Law Institute of Victoria and a sessional legal member of the Mental Health Tribunal.

 Eligible clients are patients of our health service partners who are actively engaged in treatment and may be facing criminal proceedings in Victoria or have concerns about family law or family violence issues.
 Clients agree to our integrated model of legal service delivery.

 Where the legal service does not have the resources to directly handle the matter ourselves, we make referrals to practitioners who are experienced in practice in the relevant area of law.
 Our referrals are carefully considered and the outcomes are reported back to us by the practitioners to whom we have referred our client.

-First Step patients and patients of our health partners, Windana Therapeutic Community, St Kilda Road Clinic and Star Health Family Violence department can ask to speak to their clinician to inquire further.
+First Step patients and patients of our health partners, Windana Therapeutic Community, St Kilda Road Clinic and Star Health Family Violence department can ask to speak to a their clinician to enquire further.